The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of covers

 by

 Let $K^\prime$ be the field of fractions of $R^\prime$.
-We choose $d$ large enough so that the group $D$ acts on the parameter $t^\prime$ trivially.
+We choose $d$ large enough so that the group $G$ acts on the parameter $t^\prime$ trivially.
 Now the polynomials $h_j^{t}$ for $1\leq j\leq \ell-2$ become $h_j^{t^{\prime}}$ for $1\leq j\leq \ell-2$.
-Since the singularity germ $(S, x)$ is given by an $\lci$ cover $(\widetilde{S}, x)$, and $D$ acts on the parameter $t^\prime$ trivially, then from condition (6) in Definition \ref{defn_family_lci}, the $D$-equivariant smoothing of the $\lci$ cover $(\widetilde{S}, x)$ is given by
+Since the singularity germ $(S, x)$ is given by an $\lci$ cover $(\widetilde{S}, x)$, and $G$ acts on the parameter $t^\prime$ trivially, then from condition (5) in Definition \ref{defn_family_lci}, the $G$-equivariant smoothing of the $\lci$ cover $(\widetilde{S}, x)$ is given by

 The generators $h_j^{t^\prime}=h_j-t^\prime$.
 The morphism $\spec(K)\to M^{\lci}$ naturally extends to the morphism $\spec(K^\prime)\to M^{\lci}$.
-Therefore, taking $t^\prime=0$, we get the $\lci$ covering Deligne-Mumford stack $[\widetilde{S}/D]$ for the s.l.c. surface $S$.
+Therefore, taking $t^\prime=0$, we get the $\lci$ covering Deligne-Mumford stack $[\widetilde{S}/G]$ for the s.l.c. surface $S$.
 This gives the unique morphism $\spec(R^\prime)\to M^{\lci}$ which completes the valuative criterion for properness.

 If $N$ is large divisible enough, then the stack $M$ is a proper Deligne-Mumford stack with projective coarse moduli space.
+When we fix the volume $K^2$ of the s.l.c. surface $S$ and the $\lci$ covering Deligne-Mumford stack $\SS^{\lci}$, the families the $\lci$ covering Deligne-Mumford stacks form a bounded family, which means that if there are simple elliptic singularities or cusp singularities which can not admit $\lci$ smoothing liftings by the same type of singularities, the crepant resolutions we take in Proposition \ref{prop_Reid} must be bounded.
 Therefore, the morphism $f^{\lci}: M^{\lci}\to M$ in the diagram induces a proper morphism on their coarse moduli spaces since $f^{\lci}$ is proper.

-Finally we show that the morphism $f^{\lci}: M^{\lci}\to M$ is a finite morphism which induces a finite morphism on their coarse moduli spaces.
+Finally we study the fiber of the morphism $f^{\lci}: M^{\lci}\to M$.
 Let $S\in M$ be an s.l.c. surface and $(S,x)$ be an s.l.c. singularity germ.
-It is sufficient to show that $(f^{\lci})^{-1}(S)$ only contains finite elements.
-Therefore, it is enough to show that there are finite of $\lci$ liftings for the singularity germ $(S,x)$.
+We aim to study the fiber $(f^{\lci})^{-1}(S)$.
 Since there are only two cases for the log canonical surface singularities $(S,x)$ which need to take the $\lci$ covers.
 We prove it by cases.

 Case 1.
 If the singularity germ $(S,x)$ has index bigger than $1$, then it is either the $\zz_2, \zz_3, \zz_4, \zz_6$-quotient of a simple elliptic singularity, the $\zz_2$-quotient of a cusp, or the $\zz_2$-quotient of a degenerate cusp singularity.
 Then from Theorem \ref{thm_minimally_elliptic_universal2}, the singularity $(S, x)$ is a rational singularity and the $\lci$ cover is the universal abelian cover which is unique.
 Thus $(f^{\lci})^{-1}(S)$ only contains one geometric element.